“Nobody Died At Sandy Hook”

 “It’s obvious that this photograph was staged, as can also be seen from this photo on that day with frost on the ground and exhaust from the cold:We have no frost on the ground or visible exhalation from the cold in the Shannon Hicks’ photograph, which makes the date of 14 December 2012 no longer even remotely plausible.” pg.
 52

-That’s exactly how it’s presented on page fifty-two, with no source or other identifying information.
-Fortunately, it’s not all that difficult to find the original, which was taken by Spencer Platt for Getty Images.
+As presented on page fifty-two, it comes with no source or identifying information.
+Tracking it down is easy: it was taken by Spencer Platt for Getty Images.
+Here’s how it appears on their site:

 “What is this officer doing running away from the scene of the crime, for example?” pg.
 52